10 tips for overcoming back-to-campus anxiety

 Here are 10 tips to cope with anxiety about returning to campus:

 - Acceptance.
 Accept that it’s ok to feel this way and remember that many others will be feeling the same

 - Self-compassion.
 This can give us the resilience we need to cope with stressful life events.
-Check how self-compassionate you are with this quiz and learn how to build resilience
+Learn how to build resilience here

 - Take it easy.
 It can take time to readjust so keep things simple to avoid becoming overwhelmed.
 Humans can often struggle with change, so build up slowly at your own pace until you feel comfortable